Paycheck Protection Program: Loans made to investment consulting firms

 Several of the largest investment consulting firms in the United States received large PPP loans despite questions as to whether the funds were needed.
 In June 2020, Reuters published an article detailing these practices, calling particular attention to the firm, RVK, Inc. The firm claimed to advise on more than $1 trillion in assets, yet it accepted a PPP loan of more than $2 million.
-According to Reuters, the firm’s President, James Voytko, “said in an e-mail that RVK had followed program guidelines and maintained staffing levels, though he declined to answer written questions about the extent to which the coronavirus pandemic had impacted the company’s finances.”
-He further confirmed that “almost all of RVK’s revenue comes from fixed annual retainer fees.”
-In other words, declines in the market value of client assets would have little effect on RVK’s revenue.
-It remains unclear whether the loan was necessary or whether it has been paid back.
+According to Reuters, the firm's President, James Voytko, "said in an e-mail that RVK had followed program guidelines and maintained staffing levels, though he declined to answer written questions about the extent to which the coronavirus pandemic had impacted the company's finances."
+He further confirmed that "almost all of RVK's revenue comes from fixed annual retainer fees."
+In other words, declines in the market value of client assets would have little effect on RVK's revenue.
+Additionally, as recently as October 29, 2022, RVK described the firm as a "growing firm" in a job posting for its investment analyst position.
+It remains unclear whether the loan was necessary, but according to SBA records as of April 5, 2023, RVK had not yet repaid the loan in full.

+It is notable that RVK, Inc. was also previously found guilty by the World Intellectual Property Organization for engaging in reverse domain name hijacking in an attempt to falsely claim ownership of the domain rvk.com without paying the market price.
+RVK, Inc. has also come under scrutiny for allegedly failing to promptly notify at least one of its clients after its networks were compromised by a hacker in March 2022.
+The hacker allegedly used RVK's client information to defraud the Central Bank of Chile.